Preparing Book Proposals for Scholarly Publishers

 Publishing a book represents, for many faculty, the ultimate scholarly challenge.
 In fact the prestige surrounding book publishing may be so intimidating that it prevents faculty from even drafting a proposal, let alone approaching prospective publishers.
 All adjunct and full-time faculty are welcome!

 Wednesday, March 16, 2016

 3:30 PM - 4:30 PM

-Workshop leader: Stephen Brookfield is Distinguished University Professor at the University of St. Thomas.
-He has published 15 books with 5 different publishers and is a 5-time winner of the Cyril Houle World Award for Literature in Adult Education.
-Stephen is co-author of Discussion as a Way of Teaching: Tools and Techniques for Democratic Classrooms (Jossey-Bass/John Wiley, 2005).
+Stephen Brookfield is John Ireland Endowed Chair at the University of St. Thomas.
+Since beginning his teaching career in 1970, Stephen has worked in England, Canada, Australia, and the United States, teaching in a variety of college settings.
+He has written, co-written or edited seventeen books on adult learning, teaching, critical thinking, discussion methods and critical theory, six of which have won the Cyril O. Houle World Award for Literature in Adult Education (in 1986, 1989, 1996, 2005, 2011 and 2012).
+Stephen is co-author of Discussion as a Way of Teaching: Tools and Techniques for Democratic Classrooms (Jossey-Bass/John Wiley, 2005) and the forthcoming The Discussion Book: 50 great Ways to get People Talking (Jossey-Bass/John Wiley, 2016.
 His work has been translated into Chinese, German, Korean, Japanese and Finnish.